tarwn/lessthandot-hugo/blogs/content/posts/2015-11-18-distributed-storage-how-sql-azure-replicas-work.md

 To help show both short outage cases, the simulated replicas only keep their last 4 transactions.
 This way a replica missing only a couple transactions will restore from transactions but a replica offline for more than 4 transactions will require a full restore.

 <div style="margin: 1em 3em; padding: 1em; text-align: center; border: 1px solid #dddddd; background-color: #eeeeee; border-radius: 6px;">
-  Press the “Run” button to watch a shorter and longer outage while writing.
+  Press the "Run" button to watch a shorter and longer outage while writing.
 </div>

 <iframe src="http://tarwn.github.io/DistributedSamples/Javascript/blog/azure_o.html" style="width: 800px; height: 600px; border: 2px solid #eeeeee"></iframe>

 This is running a scripted loop of operations to show both restore cases.
 The script presses the turbo button during write transactions so we can skip ahead to the restore operations.
 When a replica's border turns red, this means it has gone offline.

-1) We prime the network with a couple writes, take replica “B” offline, send a couple more writes, then bring replica “B” back online.
+1) We prime the network with a couple writes, take replica "B" offline, send a couple more writes, then bring replica "B" back online.
 This results in a restore from transaction log.

-2) After a couple more writes, we take replica “B” offline again, wait for 5 more writes to occur, then bring replica “B” back online.
+2) After a couple more writes, we take replica "B" offline again, wait for 5 more writes to occur, then bring replica "B" back online.
 This results in a full restore.

 When a replica comes online, it sends a restore request to the other replicas and identifies the latest CSN it applied.
 If the other replicas have that CSN in their log, they send back the log and the restoring replica can use the latest of those two logs to catch up. if neither of the replicas can send back a log, then the restoring replica asks for a full restore.
 This isn't heavily detailed in the documentation, so this is another place that matches the document but may not quite match the reality.

-When the PRIMARY replica goes down, the documentation outlines monitoring that occurs that causes the “fabric” to elect a new PRIMARY replica.
-From my own experience, one or more types of failures are actually monitored on a 5-10 minute poll and this will result in a short outage (remainder of the 5-10 minute poll loop) before it is noticed and the “fabric” elects a new PRIMARY from the remaining secondaries.
+When the PRIMARY replica goes down, the documentation outlines monitoring that occurs that causes the "fabric" to elect a new PRIMARY replica.
+From my own experience, one or more types of failures are actually monitored on a 5-10 minute poll and this will result in a short outage (remainder of the 5-10 minute poll loop) before it is noticed and the "fabric" elects a new PRIMARY from the remaining secondaries.

-For longer replica outages, not included in this simulation, the “fabric” will provision a new replica from a full restore and add it to the cluster as a new secondary, replacing the bad node.
+For longer replica outages, not included in this simulation, the "fabric" will provision a new replica from a full restore and add it to the cluster as a new secondary, replacing the bad node.

 Now that we have Writes, Reads, and an IT Person stumbling over power cords, it's time to put it all together and play a little.